Bhanditz/2018-openedx-developer-workshop/document.md

 * Localization and translations

 ## Questions?

 Who's ready to get started!?

-## Get your development environment
+## Start your engines!

+Go to [bit.ly/getting-started-edx](http://bit.ly/getting-started-edx) to enroll in the course and get your lab environment.

 ![launchlab](images/launch_lab_button.png) <!-- .element height="70%" width="70%" -->

-# And... voila!
+## And... voila!

 ![labresults](images/launch_lab_results.png) <!-- .element height="60%" width="60%" -->

 ## Open edX dev "in the cloud"